-No more apt description of the duty of a politician has ever been written.
-Such reflection strengthens our moral purpose; the convergence of ideas and motives should reveal to voters what kind of a public servant they will be.
+No more apt description of a public servant has ever been written.
+Such reflection strengthens our moral purpose; the convergence of ideas and motives reveal what kind of a servant they will be.

 Strong continues his description of will as “The soul’s power to choose both an end and the means to attain it.”
 Within our soul is our moral purpose.

-The journey I am on has led me to biographies of political leaders to learn more about their motives and recently I have been drawn to biographies about Abraham Lincoln, John F. Kennedy, and James Garfield.
+My own political journey led me to biographies of political leaders to learn more about their motives and recently I have been drawn to biographies about Abraham Lincoln, John F. Kennedy, and James Garfield.

 Lincoln, Kennedy, and Garfield each seemed destined, yet their demise was the result of careless mistakes; a lack of attention when they should have been more aware of their vulnerability.
 As purpose and fate comingled in my mind, I began to think about my own mortality.
 Not in a morose “Oh-my-God-I’m-past-the-halfway-point-and-the-last-half-includes-incontinence!” way, but in a reflective “What-is-the-sum-of-this-journey-so far?” kind of way.